 The economic offenses are “non-violent” in nature.
 The executioner can put forth the major classification by distinguishing it from “violent crimes”.
 The understanding of economic offenses at the functional level is that these offenses concern money and matter of finance.
 Following are the different types of Economic Offences:

-These are the offenses that illegally obtain money, assets, and the property owned.
+These are the offenses that illegally obtain money, assets, and property owned.
 Bank fraud is regarded as a criminal offense.
 In this relation bank frauds are considered to be “white-collar crimes”.
 It also contributes a considerable percentage to white-collar crimes.
-They are increasing in the passage of time.
+They are increasing with the passage of time.

 Stock Market Manipulation